allensch/tumblr-posts-react-redux/README.md

 ### Made for Headspace

-#### Made using React/Redux.
+#### Built using React/Redux.

-The Form class I made for another prototype project I was working on.
+The Form class I made for another prototype project I was working on, in case you wonder :)